newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/conversion-license-cannabis.md

 agencyId: "nj-cannabis-commission"
 industryId: "cannabis"
 licenseCertificationClassification: "LICENSE"
 summaryDescriptionMd: "If you have a Conditional License, you need to obtain a Conversion License.
 A Conditional License limits the activities your business can do.
-It may take ~90 days for your application to be reviewed.
+It may take ~90 days for your application to be reviewed."
-"
 ---

 ## Application Requirements